A Hologram for the King (film): Plot

-In the evening, Clay gets drunk and tries to cut open a lump on his back.
-Waking the next day, covered with blood from the cut, he goes to a hospital, where he meets his doctor, Zahra, resulting in an immediate connection.
+That night, Clay gets drunk and tries to cut open a lump on his back.
+Waking the next day, covered with blood from the cut, he goes to a hospital, where he develops an immediate connection with Zahra, the doctor treating him.
 She performs a biopsy and asks him to return in a few days.
 After more days without progress, Clay is invited by Hanne to a party at the Danish consulate, where she unsuccessfully tries to seduce him.
-The next day, after the tent's air conditioning breaks down, Clay becomes upset.
+The next day, after the tent's air conditioning breaks, Clay becomes upset.
 He again slips into the office building and finally meets Karim Al-Ahmed.
-Clay tells Karim about all his grievances.
-Karim assures him that he will take care of the problems but cannot give him a date for the presentation.
+Karim assures Clay he will take care of the team's problems but cannot give him a date for the presentation.
+He shows Clay a new, totally empty condominium development.

-Shortly after, Clay has a panic attack in the hotel and, mistaking it for a stroke, calls Zahra and Yousef.
-Yousef, arriving shortly after Zahra, notices how close they are and, after she leaves, chastises Alan for endangering her by making advances to her, something Clay vehemently denies.
-Yousef confesses that the jealous husband has threatened him.
-He flees to his home town over the weekend to let things cool down, and Clay accompanies him.
+Back in Jeddah, Clay has a panic attack at his hotel.
+Mistaking it for a stroke, he calls Zahra and Yousef.
+Yousef, arriving shortly after Zahra, notices how close they are and after she leaves, chastises Alan for endangering her by making advances, which Clay vehemently denies.
+Yousef confesses the jealous husband has threatened him and flees to his home town in the mountains for the weekend to let things cool down.
+Clay accompanies him, passing through Mecca, a city prohibited to non-Muslims.

 After returning, Clay learns his lump contains precancerous cells and should be removed the next day.
-When returning to the development, Clay notices the technical problems have been resolved, and he gives the King his presentation.
-However, Clay sees the officials talking with a Chinese company who can offer a better product at a cheaper rate.
-It is implied the government had always planned to make a deal with the Chinese and knowingly wasted Clay's time.
-Afterwards, Clay again rejects Hanne's advances.
+When returning to the development, Clay notices the technical problems have been resolved, and successfully gives the King his presentation.
+However, soon after, Clay learns the Saudis have made a deal with a Chinese company, which can offer a similar product at a cheaper rate.

-The next day, the operation begins with an unknown doctor but, at the last moment, Zahra takes over, to Clay's delight.
-After the procedure, Clay and Zahra exchange increasingly personal and intimate e-mails, which culminate in a secret meeting.
+The next day, the operation begins with an unknown male doctor, but at the last moment, Zahra takes over, to Clay's delight.
+After the procedure, Clay and Zahra exchange increasingly personal and intimate emails, which culminate in a secret meeting.
 They talk about their families, and Zahra explains she has children and is going through a messy divorce.
 They are driven to Zahra's beach house, where they go swimming and have sex.
-Clay writes to Kit, telling her that the deal was unsuccessful, but he has taken a well-paid job in Saudi Arabia, and he has found a new positive force in his life.
+Clay writes to his daughter, telling her the deal was unsuccessful but that he has taken a well-paid job selling condominiums in the unfinished city, which will allow him to pay for college for her, and has found a new positive force in his life with Zahra.